BlueHephaestus/atra/README.md

-This README will be extended in the future, this project is still in its early stages and I am still figuring out the intricacies of this method.
+This README will be extended in the future, as this project is still in its very early stages.